qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 .......

 ``Densified`` [vector: polygon, line]
-  Densified layer with vertices added at specified interval.
+  Densified layer with vertices added using the specified interval.

 See also
 ........